KarlosMoodios/Web-App-DevOps-Project/README.md

 - **Database:** The application employs an Azure SQL Database as its database system to store order-related data.

 ## Set up the environment
-Description
+To start this project, I began by setting up a github repository for the project supplied by the client and an Azure account to manage the Azure Pipeline required for the implementation of Continuous Integration and Continuous Deployment.
 <details>
-<summary>Step-by-step guide</summary>
+<summary>Set up the environment: Step-by-step guide</summary>

 ### Task 1 - Set up GitHub
+- Sign in to the github account that will be used to fork the repository.
-- Fork the repository, including all branches from https://github.com/maya-a-iuga/Web-App-DevOps-Project.
+- Fork the repository, including all branches from ```https://github.com/maya-a-iuga/Web-App-DevOps-Project```.
 - Carefully read the README file to familiarise with the web application.
 ### Task 2 - Set up Azure
 - Contact AICore support to receive login credentials for Microsoft Azure.